Share

 Adamean worlds - cross-section

-These worlds have atmospheres largely composed of carbon monoxide, methane, and long-chain carbon compounds synthesized photochemically in their atmospheres.
+These worlds have atmospheres which may include carbon dioxide, nitrogen, ammonia, methane, and long-chain carbon compounds synthesized photochemically in their atmospheres.
 Indeed, this last substance often precipitates and evaporates on a carbon planet's surface, and seas and lakes of oil or tar-like substances often form.

 ribbonworld